isomerpages/moe-bedoksouthsec/_curriculum/Physical Education.md

 ### Objectives of PE Assessment

-* To equip students with skills and games concepts necessary to perform a variety of physical activities through structured PE programme with progressive two levels of teaching-learning of 6 chosen Sports under Physical Activities. **(PA)**
+*   To equip students with skills and games concepts necessary to perform a variety of physical activities through structured PE programme with progressive two levels of teaching-learning of 6 chosen Sports under Physical Activities. <b>(PA)</b>

-* To engage students in effective teaching and learning of physical education and attain the desired fitness level to pass NAPFA. **(PHF)**
+*   To engage students in effective teaching and learning of physical education and attain the desired fitness level to pass NAPFA. <b>(PHF)</b>

 *   To develop in students - skills and competencies to lead themselves and others towards living an active and healthy lifestyle.

-* To develop self and social awareness for students to build and maintain positive relationships to achieve personal well-being and effectiveness. **(OE &amp; PA)**
+*   To develop self and social awareness for students to build and maintain positive relationships to achieve personal well-being and effectiveness. <b>(OE & PA)</b>

 <style type="text/css">
 .tg  {border-collapse:collapse;border-spacing:0;}